CoderBritt89/react-review/props.md

 1. What are props?

+  functions or variables that holds state that you want to pass from a parent component to a child component

 2. How do you pass props from a parent to a child?

+    in the <ChildComponent  propName={propValue}/> inside of render, you put the name of the prop = {function/state you want to pass}

 3. How do you access props from a class-based child component?

+  we need to utilize context
+  by using the this.props.propsname

 4. How do you access props from a functional component?

+    pass props in as the parameter of the function {props.nameOfProp} to access the value from the props object no this keyword

 5. How do you bind a function to a parent component so that it can be passed to a child?

+    constructor part
+    this.nameOfVariable = this.nameOfVariable.bind(this)

 ### Understand